 Their success on the court isn’t the only thing they’re known for, however.
 The Warriors, or “the Dubs,” as fans call them, are one of the top ten most valuable sports franchises in the world, according to Forbes—worth over $3 billion.
 Plus, they’re known for interacting with their loyal fans in unique and engaging ways.
 Their Facebook page has over 11.5 million likes, and a large part of their success on social media can be attributed to one tool.
 You guessed it: It’s a Facebook Messenger chatbot!

-That’s why we sat down with Jeremy Thum, Senior Director in Digital Experience for the Warriors.
+That’s why we sat down with Jeremy Thum, Senior Director of Digital Experience for the Warriors.
 The Facebook chatbot he and his team built has over 1 million reachable users, so we asked him to share his best tips for sports bots!